microsoft-dx/DockerLab/Exercise02/README.md

 Lastly, you've specified two ``RUN`` instructions.
 A RUN instruction executes a command inside the image, for example installing a package.
 Here you're updating our APT cache, installing Ruby and RubyGems and then installing the Sinatra gem.

 Now let's take our ``Dockerfile`` and use the ``docker build`` command to build an image.

+> NOTE: There is a . (dot) at the end of the `docker build` command, which tells Docker to build from the current folder.

 ```bash
 $ docker build -t ouruser/sinatra:v2 .